Computer Engineering Technology (CET)

 - Show knowledge of engineering technology standards and ethical values in solving Computer Engineering Technology problems

-The Computer Engineering Technology program adopts the “Accreditation Board for Engineering and Technology – Engineering Technology Accreditation Commission” (ABET – ETAC) learned capabilities in achieving student outcomes.
+The Computer Engineering Technology program adopts the “Accreditation Board for Engineering and Technology – Engineering Technology Accreditation Commission” (ABET – ETAC) student outcomes.
 Graduates of Computer Engineering Technology must demonstrate:

 Graduates will be prepared for careers in embedded systems, networking, computer and electronics manufacturing, as computer engineering technicians, network specialists, engineering aides, plant maintenance personnel, and technical salespeople.
 These jobs are abundant in the oil and gas, electric power, telecommunication and networking, water, and transport industries.